antoine-aumjaud/filter-interceptor/README.md

 Filters could be managed by API or by JMX beans.
 So it is possible to desactivate/reactivate a Filter, change its priority, or search and load new Filters in the specified directory on runtime.

-The overtime introduced by this proxy has been optimized to be at least as possible.
+The overhead introduced by this proxy has been optimized to be at least as possible.
 On my laptop (Intel 1.2GHz dual core), for a Java proxy implementation, it add:
-* 2.6us without cache
+* 3.5us without cache
-* 2.3us with cache activated
+* 2.5us with cache activated
-The main interest of the cache is to avoid Filter object creation, which decrease the time passed in GC.
+The main interest of the cache is to avoid Filter objects creation, which decrease the time passed in GC.

 Beware:
 This results are without any logger implementation.
 If LOGBack is activated:
-* with level set to *error*: the average of overtime is around 3.7us without cache and 3us with;
+* with level set to *error*: the average of overhead is around 3.7us without cache and 2.9us with;
-* with level set to *debug*: the average of overtime is around 110us without cache 150us with (there is more logs with cache activated).
+* with level set to *debug*: the average of overhead is around 140us without cache 160us with (there is more logs with cache activated).
 <!--
 No log implementation
-Overtime WITH    cache on   filtered method: 2387ns Overtime WITHOUT cache on   filtered method: 2696ns Overtime WITH    cache on UNfiltered method: 2306ns Overtime WITHOUT cache on UNfiltered method: 2678ns
+Overhead WITH    cache on   filtered method: 2467ns Overhead WITHOUT cache on   filtered method: 3645ns Overhead WITH    cache on UNfiltered method: 2470ns Overhead WITHOUT cache on UNfiltered method: 2884ns

 LOGBack err
-Overtime WITH    cache on   filtered method: 3033ns Overtime WITHOUT cache on   filtered method: 3740ns Overtime WITH    cache on UNfiltered method: 2690ns Overtime WITHOUT cache on UNfiltered method: 3696ns
+Overhead WITH    cache on   filtered method: 2629ns Overhead WITHOUT cache on   filtered method: 3751ns Overhead WITH    cache on UNfiltered method: 2909ns Overhead WITHOUT cache on UNfiltered method: 3474ns

 LOGBack debug
-Overtime WITH    cache on   filtered method: 160383ns Overtime WITHOUT cache on   filtered method:  92821ns Overtime WITH    cache on UNfiltered method: 134174ns Overtime WITHOUT cache on UNfiltered method:  94970ns -->
+Overhead WITH    cache on   filtered method: 160390ns Overhead WITHOUT cache on   filtered method: 138083ns Overhead WITH    cache on UNfiltered method: 157537ns Overhead WITHOUT cache on UNfiltered method: 126924ns -->

 ---